EmakinaFR/sfcc-genesis-gtm/README.md

 ## Introduction

 The aim of this module is to facilitate GTM integration.
-By adding it in your project you will be able to have GTM include in your header and a set of e-commerce tags pre-defined.
+By adding it in your project you will be able to have GTM included in your header and a set of e-commerce tags pre-defined.
 You can add or update tags but normally all MVP ones are already handled.